thomas5564/DummyPasswordManager/README.md

 3.Insecure Input Handling:
 Lack of input sanitization makes the script vulnerable to injection attacks or data corruption.

-5. Password Display in Terminal:
-Sensitive information like passwords is displayed in plaintext, risking exposure through shoulder-surfing or terminal logs.

-6. Hardcoded File Path:
+4. Hardcoded File Path:
 Predictable file location allows attackers to target it directly for credential theft.

-7. Race Conditions:
- Multiple script instances can lead to data corruption if they access the file simultaneously.

-8. No Authentication:
- Anyone running the script can view all stored passwords without needing to authenticate.

-9. Potential Path Traversal:
+5. Potential Path Traversal:
    The file path isn’t validated, opening the possibility for manipulation or overwriting critical files.

-10. Lack of Error Handling:
+6. Lack of Error Handling:
     No checks for file read/write failures, leading to potential data loss or script malfunction